 What’s a break cost?

-When you enter into a fixed-rate home loan for a fixed term (commonly three or five years), the rate of interest that you are charged is calculated based on the lending institution’s prediction of the likely interest rate movements over the course of that term.
-If the lending institution believes that interest rates will decrease over the length of the lending term, the fixed rate that you pay will be slightly lower than it would otherwise be.
-If the lending institution believes that interest rates are on the way up, the fixed rate that you pay will be slightly higher than it would otherwise be.
+The break fee amount typically varies between customers, as it is calculated according to the conditions of a customer’s loan (see below).
+When you enter into a home loan with a fixed-rate term (commonly three or five years), the rate of interest that you are charged is typically calculated based on the lending institution’s prediction of the likely interest rate movements over the course of that term.
+If the lender believes that interest rates will decrease over the length of the lending term, the fixed rate that you pay may be slightly lower than it would otherwise be.
+If the lending institution believes that interest rates are on the way up, the fixed rate that you pay will likely be slightly higher than it would otherwise be.

 How are break costs calculated?